arnaldojunioral/TopMatFVT/README.md

 ## References

-The following table summarizes the seven relevant references supporting the development of the proposed three-dimensional finite-volume theory.
+The following table summarizes the eight relevant references supporting the development of the proposed three-dimensional finite-volume theory.
 These works were selected based on their conceptual alignment with the present formulation, their methodological contributions, and their scientific impact.

 | Rank | Reference | Relevance to the Study | Scientific Impact | Justification |
 |------|-----------|----------------------|-----------------|---------------|